-The Software Reset call is a command sent from the controller on the I2C bus that instructs all devices that support the command to be reset to the power-up default state.
-In order for it to function as expected, the I2C bus must be functional and no devices can be hanging the bus.
+The software reset call is a command sent from the controller on the $I^2C$ bus that instructs all devices that support the command to be reset to the power-up default state.
+In order for it to function as expected, the $I^2C$ bus must be functional and no devices can be hanging the bus.

-The Software Reset Call is defined as the following steps:
+The software reset call is defined as the following steps:

-- 1. A start condition is sent by the I2C bus controller. - 2.
-The address used is the reserved General Call I2C bus address '0000 0000' with the R/W bit set to 0.
+- 1. A start condition is sent by the IC bus controller. - 2.
+The address used is the reserved general call IC bus address '0000 0000' with the R/W bit set to 0.
 The byte sent is 0x00. - 3.
-Any devices supporting the General Call functionality will ACK.
+Any devices supporting the general call functionality will ACK.
 If the R/W bit is set to 1 (read), the device will NACK. - 4.
-Once the General Call address is acknowledged, the controller sends only 1 byte of data equal to 0x06.
+Once the general call address is acknowledged, the controller sends only 1 byte of data equal to 0x06.
 If the data byte is any other value, the device will not acknowledge or reset.
-If more than 1 byte is sent, no more bytes will be acknowledged, and the device will ignore the I2C message considering it invalid. - 5.
+If more than 1 byte is sent, no more bytes will be acknowledged, and the device will ignore the IC message considering it invalid. - 5.
 After the 1 byte of data (0x06) is sent, the controller sends a STOP condition to end the Software Reset sequence.
 A repeated START condition will be ignored by the device and no reset is performed.

 One the above steps are completed successfully, the device will perform a reset.
 This will clear all register values back to power-on defaults.
-The input port register is also updated to reflect the state of the GPIO pins.